mattpolzin/JSONAPI/README.md

 }
 ```

-If your computed property is wrapped in a `AttributeType` then you can still use the default subscript operator to access it (as would be the case with the `person[\.fullName]` example above).
+If your computed property is wrapped in a `AttributeType` then you can still use the default subscript operator to access it (as would be the case with the `person.fullName` example above).
 However, if you add a property to the `Attributes` `struct` that is not wrapped in an `AttributeType`, you must either access it from its full path (`person.attributes.newThing`) or with the "direct" subscript accessor (`person[direct: \.newThing]`).
 This keeps the subscript access unambiguous enough for the compiler to be helpful prior to explicitly casting, comparing, or storing the result.

 ### Copying/Mutating `ResourceObjects`
 `ResourceObject` is a value type, so copying is its default behavior.
 There are two common mutations you might want to make when copying a `ResourceObject`: